-Now, I didn’t work on this game obviously and there man have been technical problems with some of the things I suggest I’m not aware of, but that isn’t so much the point as it is to figure out, even in theory, how things could be done better so we can learn from it.
+Now, I didn’t work on this game obviously and there may have been technical problems with some of the things I suggest I’m not aware of, but that isn’t so much the point as it is to figure out, even in theory, how things could be done better so we can learn from it.

 One thing to think about when creating assets for a game is “how much is this asset worth”.
 Not so much the cost of making it (though that is relevant), but how cost effective it is.
 Super specific tiles for an area that get used once are low value.
-They can be worth while to create set pieces and memorable moments, but they’re no very ‘cost effective’.
+They can be worthwhile to create set pieces and memorable moments, but they’re not very ‘cost effective’.
 You need to choose your indulgences carefully.
 On the other hand, a set of tiles that can be combined in different ways to create different environments are very high value.
 Bastion shows this — while having only a small handful of actual tile sets, the ability to tint colors and mix up the shards allow for huge variety from a small pool of assets.

 Guilty Gear XRD is 3d.
-While in many causes, ASW has said that 3D was just as time intensive as 2d, 3d assets have higher value.
+While in many cases, ASW has said that 3D was just as time intensive as 2d, 3d assets have higher value.
 An individual 2d fighting game frame is pretty low value — it can be used only in one context.
-Sometimes it can be used in 2 (OR EVEN 3 OMG) but for the most part they serve one roll and you need a lot of them to make one attack.
-3d Models and Animations are interchangeable.
-Putting animation on other models allow for costumes variations while different costumes in 2d games is so inefficient it’s almost unheard of.
+Sometimes it can be used in 2 (OR EVEN 3 OMG) but for the most part they serve one role and you need a lot of them to make one attack.
+3d models and animations are interchangeable.
+Putting animation on other models allows for costumes variations while different costumes in 2d games is so inefficient it’s almost unheard of.
 You either have different costumes being different characters, or you’re Noel from Blazblue (and also your redesign is trash).

 Models can be put in different contexts too.
 The value you get out of a good model is very high while the value you get out of a good sprite is low.
 So a huge advantage for XRD’s storyline is it could use 3d models to create more visually interesting story mode moments.
 Reusing different animations on different models also allows for things like Sol changing outfits halfway through (to his weird Pachislot costume).